WorldCereal developed an efficient, agile and robust EO based system for timely global crop monitoring at field scale.

 - Produce global maps of maize and wheat

 WorldCereal is a global R&D challenge aiming to engage the global agricultural community to achieve optimal results.
-For the development of the system, we will therefore build upon existing initiatives on e.g in situ data collection and sharing, algorithm development, IT infrastructures and best practices.
+For the development of the system, we therefore build upon existing initiatives on e.g in situ data collection and sharing, algorithm development, IT infrastructures and best practices.

 By focusing on maize and wheat during the system demonstration, WorldCereal aims to contribute to the global food security challenge as together with rice, these crops form the world’s most widely cultivated species, accounting for an estimated 42.5 percent of the world’s food calorie supply (FAO).